 Many future vacationers will likely still be indecisive, regardless of whether the city or town in which their hotel is located is a place they want to spend their precious PTO.
 That’s why you shouldn’t focus solely on the amenities offered by hotels.
 Yes, it’s wise to promote top-notch room service and infinity pools, but promoting your location is equally important.
 What makes your city or town a great place to visit?
 Future visitors will want to know this.

 Check out some great examples of The W Chicago.
 Rather than just promoting modern hotel amenities, they promote local events to a specific audience of festival goers.
 This strategy has the potential to help attract festival fans who haven’t considered Chicago as a vacation option.
-Take advantage of local attractions and events in your marketing and promote where your city is famous!
+Aside from opting for the best short term rental management software for your hotel, take advantage of local attractions and events in your marketing and promote where your city is famous!